 Emily started as an intern in June of 2013 and was hired as program coordinator in August of 2013.
 Emily holds a bachelor’s degree in psychology from the University of Texas and a master’s degree in public health from New York University.
 With a background in program, education, and training work, Emily oversees NARAL Pro-Choice Texas’ CPC investigations, volunteer program, outreach & activist trainings, and Next Generation millennial leadership program.

-Genevieve Cato, Development Director, has been with NARAL Pro-Choice Texas since November of 2015.
+Genevieve has been with NARAL Pro-Choice Texas since November of 2015.
 A graduate of Annie’s List Campaign School, she has worked on multiple state representative races and in the offices of State Representative Nicole Collier and State Representative Mary E. Gonzalez, most recently as Gonzalez’ Chief of Staff.
 After receiving her undergraduate degree from St. Edward’s University, she attended Rutgers University in New Brunswick where she earned a Master of Arts in Women’s and Gender Studies.
-She also serves on the board of directors for the Lilith Fund for Reproductive Equity.

 Caroline Duble is a feminist, dedicated dog mom, and Texas enthusiast.
 Her background in community organizing has spanned over the course of her life, and has culminated in a fierce dedication to political advocacy.
 She serves as our Political Director, and is joining us after almost 5 years at the ACLU of Texas.
 Caroline seeks to connect Texans’ individual experiences to state and local policy, in order to activate and harness the incredible power that Texans have to make change.